Where 'Split' fits in the Shyamalaniverse (spoilers!)

 Ever since "The Sixth Sense", filmmaker M. Night Shyamalan has been synonymous with mind-blowing twist endings.
-And his new film "Split" may just boast his best twist yet.
+His new film "Split" may just boast his best twist yet.
 Or worst.
 We can't decide.

 Spoilers abound, obviously, so read on with caution.